donjar/quizard/api/README.md

 *Example*

-> Note that the hostname of `127.0.0.1:8000` will be automatically changed to the hostname of the running server.
+Note that the hostname of `127.0.0.1:8000` will be automatically changed to the hostname of the running server.

+So you don't have to worry and could use the URL directly without issues.

 ```
 {